Skip to content

 Warning

-Currently, two sources of configuration are supported:
+Currently, two configuration sources are supported:

-etcd Configuration
+etcd Settings

 Create the dataway account and corresponding role: